grokify/go-nist-sp-800-53/docsrc/rev5/high_baseline/cm.md

 ### CM-12: Information Location

-Identify and document the location of {{ insert: param, cm-12_odp }} and the specific system components on which the information is processed and stored;
+Identify and document the location of information for which the location is to be identified and documented is defined; and the specific system components on which the information is processed and stored;

 Identify and document the users who have access to the system and system components where the information is processed and stored; and